C-Karliak/learningGit/README.md

 ### Network Design png is network diagram representing a bus tapology, including newtorking components such as computers, a printer, and router showing how they interconnect within the network
 # SQLQuery.png
 ## This respitory contains SQL query that retrieves records from oderdetails table where Quantity is greater than 20 and results are ascending order by Product ID
+# MyHTML.png
+## overview
+MyHTML.png is a exploration of IT security with a brief description of its importants and a link for googles cyber security page and how you can learn about online security measures, privacy protection, and safeguard personal information.